 3.1 Use of Limited Grades

-Courses that contain placement activities would ordinarily use Limited Grades – Pass (PU) and Fail (UF).
-Refer to the Assessment: Courses and Coursework Programs – Procedures Section 1.14 for details of the conditions concerning Limited Grades.
-(See section 3.5 below about Assessment and the Student Placement Code of Conduct).
+Courses that contain placement activities normally use Limited Grades – Pass (PU) and Fail (UF).
+Refer to Section 3.7 of the Assessment: Courses and Coursework Programs – Procedures for details of the conditions concerning Limited Grades.
+(See also section 3.5 of these procedures (below) about Assessment and the Student Placement Code of Conduct).
 A course that contains a placement activity that seeks to use Standard Grading requires the approval of the Chair, Learning and Teaching Committee.

 3.2 Conduct of assessment